Skip to content

 The problem

 The Beckham Law — Spain's flat 24% income tax regime for new residents under Article 93 of the IRPF Act — is well known among international professionals relocating to Spain.
-What most of them do not know in 2026 is that the Comunidad de Madrid approved in July 2024 an additional regional deduction that can reduce to zero the regional IRPF quota for new residents who invest in qualifying Spanish assets.
-This combination — Beckham plus Mbappé — is today the most powerful fiscal structure available in Spain for high-net-worth individuals and senior professionals relocating to Madrid.
+What most of them do not know in 2026 is that the Comunidad de Madrid approved in November 2024 (Ley 4/2024, BOCM-20241128-1) an additional regional deduction of 20% on the value of qualifying investments made by new residents (art.
+17 bis of Decreto Legislativo 1/2010 of Madrid).
+This combination — Beckham plus Mbappé — is today among the most powerful fiscal structures available in Spain for high-net-worth individuals and senior professionals relocating to Madrid.

 Our solution